Southeast Nebraska and Omaha Tour

 Includes the Cass County Historical Museum.
 Visit the Schilling Wildlife Management Area to see the Mouth of the Platte River at its confluence with the Missouri River.

 Features the beautiful Fontenelle Forest Nature Center, Gifford Farm Education Center, Sarpy County Historical Museum, historic home tours and the Bellevue Pioneer Cemetery, the final resting place of Chief Big Elk, the last full-blooded chief of the Omaha Tribe.
-Bellevue’s Haworth Park is on the west bank of the Missouri River and features a Lewis and Clark-themed Children’s Interpretive Art Wall.
+Bellevue is home to Nebraska’s oldest church, the Old Presbyterian Church, and the oldest commercial building, the Old Fontenelle Bank, and a log cabin.
 Watch a great baseball game at Werner Park at nearby Papillion and shop for discounts from top name brands at Nebraska Cross Outlets on I-80 at Gretna.

 8. Platte River State Park